-US added a healthy 227K jobs last month; rate up to 4.8 pct.
+Trump inherits a healthy job market, with solid hiring

 - Norwegian Air CEO pledges rock-bottom trans-Atlantic fares with his growing Boeing fleet

+Investors appeared upbeat about the jobs report.
+The Dow Jones industrial average rose 187 points to lift the index back above 20,000.

+Yet some of the economy’s softness remains: Average hourly wages — a weak spot since the Great Recession ended 7½ years ago — barely rose last month.
+And the number of people working part time who would prefer full-time work climbed.

-January’s jobs figures reflect hiring that occurred mainly before Trump was inaugurated on Jan.
-20. Still, it was the first employment report to be released with Trump occupying the White House, and he seems sure to take a close interest in it.
+The January figures reflect hiring that occurred mostly before Trump was inaugurated on Jan.
+20. Still, it was the first employment report to be released with Trump in the White House.

+The president expressed satisfaction with the jobs report and suggested that the sharp hiring gain reflected confidence among employers about his administration.

+“Great spirit in the country right now,” Trump said as he began a meeting at the White House with corporate CEOs and other business leaders.
+“We’re very happy about that.”

 As a candidate, Trump frequently argued that the government’s jobs data exaggerated the health of the economy.
 He called the unemployment rate a “hoax” and said it declined after the recession under President Barack Obama mainly because many Americans stopped working or looking for work.

-The biggest factor in that trend has been widespread retirements by the vast generation of baby boomers.
+Friday’s figures also represent a final report card on Obama.
+The economy added jobs for a record 76 straight months, or nearly 6½ years, and gained 11.5 million jobs during his two terms in office.

+That puts Obama fourth in job-creation among the 12 presidents who have served since World War II, according to Hamilton Place Strategies, a consulting firm.

-Measures of business sentiment indicate that many employers have adopted a more positive outlook since Trump’s election victory in November.
-The president’s promised tax cuts, deregulation and infrastructure spending have increased optimism that the economy’s sluggish pace of growth will pick up.
+Many employers appear to have adopted a more positive outlook since Trump’s election.
+His promise of tax cuts, deregulation and infrastructure spending has increased their confidence that the economy’s sluggish growth will pick up.

-The National Federation of Independent Business said its measure of small business optimism soared 38 points in December to its highest level since 2004.
+The National Federation of Independent Business said its measure of small-business optimism soared 38 points in December to its highest level since 2004.
 And the Conference Board’s consumer confidence index jumped to a 15-year high in December before dipping slightly last month.

-The Federal Reserve has taken notice.
-It inserted a reference to the improved consumer and business outlook in a statement it issued after its policymakers met this week.
-The Fed left its key interest rate unchanged but struck a slightly more upbeat tone about the economy.

-The economy appears to be on firm footing, and the possibility of further stimulus from tax cuts and infrastructure spending could quicken inflation and lead the Fed to raise rates more rapidly, some economists say.
+Economists said optimism may have played some role in lifting hiring last month.

+“I think there is some anticipatory hiring going on,” said Sung Won Sohn, an economics professor at California State University.
+“The only way I can really explain that is optimism related to the election.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.